Eve00000/website/content/news/XXXX-XX-XX-mixxx-2-4-1-released.md

 #### Dear Mixxx-ers

 The Mixxx developers started the year with good intentions and therefore imposed some deadlines on themselves.
-That is why only two months after version 2.4, version 2.4.1 has been released.
+That is why only three months after version 2.4, version 2.4.1 has been released.
 This version delivers solutions for minor bugs and issues that came with 2.4.

 #### What's new / What's changed / What's corrected in 2.4.1